9 healthy habits that can boost your mood

 Use this assessment to check-in with yourself to see how you’re doing with self-care.
 Self-care activities are the things that we do to maintain our mental, physical, spiritual, and professional well-being.

-Need help with forming your habits?
+Ultrarunner, do you need help with forming better habits?

-These habits are also ones that I help the people I work with adopt to improve their mood. – I can assign homework, and we use worksheets. — like from Awestruck.
+These habits are ones that I help the people I work with adopt to improve their mood.

-If you’ve been feeling low or stuck recently, send me an email to reach out.
-Let’s see if we’re a good fit to work together.
+Let’s see if we make a good team.
 It’s easy to get started working with me.

-I’m licensed in PA as a professional counselor, but I coach endurance athletes nationwide.
-Coaching is a non-clinical service.
 When you reach out, let me know that you’re interested in coaching and working on building healthy habits.

 Related content